 Thomistic natural law theory is of the Aristotelian variety and is the version I find most compelling.
 On the one hand, it agrees with Aristotle that morality is fundamentally grounded in the intrinsic teleology built into us by virtue of the natures we have.
 On the other hand, contrary to Aristotle, it says that this intrinsic teleology still depends on God.
 Mind you, not in a way that makes it distinct from our nature, as if our teleology could in any way be separated from what we are.
 Rather, it is by creating and sustaining us as the kinds of creatures we are that God upholds the intrinsic teleology that fundamentally grounds morality.
 Of course, the details of this are quite complicated, but the point is that on the Thomistic view our intrinsic teleology is not mutually exclusive with God being the cause of our nature.

 This brings us back to (1*).
 This premise asks us to consider the world where per impossible God does not exist and yet we still do.
 Because in such a world we still exist, we also still have natures and the intrinsic teleology which fundamentally grounds morality.
-This remains true even our natures arose through blind evolutionary processes since what’s important is the nature we have, not how we got it.
+This remains true even if our natures arose through blind evolutionary processes since what’s important is the nature we have, not how we got it.
 So, in this world where we exist without God there is still the foundational morality that arises from the natural law: it is still wrong for us to lie, to murder, to steal, etc.; we still have categorical obligations, are held accountable, and have a basis for moral authorities (see section 2.4 here); we still have objective virtues and vices; actions are still objectively good and bad.
 Of course, there will be no duties arising from divine commands, but on natural law theories, these are in addition to the natural law, not instead of it.

 So, then, for those of us who accept the Thomistic account of natural law, the moral argument we’re considering should be rejected as unsound.
 And I suspect the same would be true for some other versions of natural law theory, whether they be Platonic, Aristotelian, or from the new natural lawyers.
 It is certainly true for Aristotle’s own version, which doesn’t even construe God as the cause of our intrinsic teleology.
 On the other hand, there is also a lesson for those defenders of the argument who don’t accept any of these natural law accounts: a full defense of the first premise requires a thorough critique of these different natural law theories, which is no simple task.
 Certainly not as simple as the quote above appears.
 After all, natural law theories have a long pedigree in the history of Western thought.